Van der Straeten releases state guarantee for cash-strapped suppliers

 To avoid the serious consequences of such a scenario – and which would ultimately fall on the consumer, forced to sign a high contract with a replacement supplier –, the Minister prefers prevention to cure and wishes to secure access to financing today for players in need of cash.

-In concrete terms, the kern on Wednesday approved the minister’s proposal for a royal decree aimed at creating a regulatory framework within which it could, after consulting the Council of Ministers, decide to grant a State guarantee to suppliers and intermediaries meeting certain conditions.
+In concrete terms, the kern on Wednesday approved the minister’s proposal for a royal decree aimed at creating a regulatory framework within which it might, following consulting the Council of Ministers, decide to grant a State guarantee to suppliers and intermediaries meeting certain conditions.
 Here, the guarantee would concern loans with a minimum duration of two years and would cover 70% of the amounts lent by the banks over a period of six or twelve months, depending on the size of the companies.

 In addition, a premium of 4% would be claimed from the borrower.
 Note that it is impossible toestimate in advance how many public guarantees will have to be grantedbut they will easily amount to tens or even hundreds of millions of euros.